Traditional Plant-Based Cooking

 • Add the lid and cook for 4 hours.

 • After 4 hours carefully remove the pudding basin and take off the lids.
-The pudding will have risen, be golden brown, and a skewer popped in will come out clean.
+The pudding will have risen, be golden brown and wrinkly, and a skewer popped in will come out clean.
 The pudding will also be coming away a little from the sides.

-• Leave the pudding for 5-10 minutes to settle before attempting to remove from the basin.
+• Leave the pudding for a few minutes to settle before attempting to remove from the basin.

 • Slide a cutlery knife or cake palette knife around the edges.
 Add a chopping board or plate to the pudding basin top, and flip the basin over so that it can easily slide out.
 The jam will drip down the edges.

-• Enjoy with hot custard, or a drizzle of vegan cream, or my daughters favourite a few scoops of vegan vanilla ice cream.
+• Enjoy with hot custard, or a drizzle of cream, or a few scoops of ice cream.

 Notes